Whale-Yu/Whale-Yu/README.md

 #### 🌱 Things I am currently working on:
 - Junior college graduate, promoted to undergraduate success
-- Keep learning the AI neighborhood knowledge
+- Keep learning the AI knowledge
 - Do a good job in graduation design and thesis